hubert10/plate_number_detection/README.md

 # plate_number_detection

-Detects license plate of car and recognizes its characters
+Detects license plate of a vehicle and recognizes its characters.

 ## Dependencies